aliaisse/aliaisse.github.io/index.md

       </p>

       <p>
-        I earned my BA in Political Science from the University of Texas San Antonio, an MS in City and Regional Planning from The Ohio State University, an MA in Political Science (International Relations) from The University of Chicago, and an MA in Public Affairs from Princeton University.
+        I hold MA in Public Affairs from Princeton University, an MA in Political Science from the University of Chicago as a Maroon Scholar, an MS in City and Regional Planning with Highest Distinction from The Ohio State University, and a BA in Political Science from the University of Texas San Antonio where I participated in Model United Stations and other distinguished academic programs.
+For more information about my research, teaching, or sercive, please do not hesitate to contact me.
       </p>

       <p style="text-align:center;">